Coastal coal-carrying trade of New South Wales: Carrington – the Dyke, the Basin – and Port Waratah

+The first wharves on the Basin were those on the eastern side, opposite the wharves of the Dyke.
+At first, the Basin was used as mooring and as a location to unload ballast.
+By mid-1903, two—of eventually six—coal loading cranes were operating there, essentially as an extension to the loading operations of the Dyke.
+In 1913, work was underway on another line of wharves, on the western side of the Basin.
+Those new wharves were completed in 1915.

 The Carrington coal port used twelve hydraulic cranes powered by water under pressure supplied from a pumphouse nearby.
 There were also three steam cranes, which had been relocated from Queens Wharf.
 In 1890, this government-operated facility was capable of loading a total of 12,000 tons per day.
 The first electric cranes were commissioned at the Basin, in 1916, but at the end of that year needed to be shutdown for a short time, while the power supply was improved.
 By mid 1917, there were six electric cranes there.

+Electric lighting was introduced in the early 1890s, replacing the open coal fires that had previously illuminated nighttime coal loading operations.
+By 1902, the Dyke area was lit by 59 electric lights, each of 5,000 candlepower, reportedly allowing loading at night as easily as during daylight.

-Further upstream from the Dyke, on the South Channel of the Hunter River, were some privately-operated chutes capable of another 3,000 tons per day.
+Further upstream from the Dyke, on the South Channel of the Hunter River, were some privately operated chutes capable of another 3,000 tons per day.
 These private operations dated back to those of the Waratah Coal Company, which opened its own 600 foot long wharf on Bullock Island, in March 1865.
 The wharf was connected first to the company's mine at Waratah and later to another of its mines at Charlestown.
 It was this venture, and the small township that sprang up near the wharf, which gave the northern part of the port area its name, Port Waratah.
 The port facility and railway line were bought by the Caledonian Coal Co., who used it until 1904, when the river had become too shallow due to silting.

 In 1907, the government bought the Waratah Coal Co.'s railway lines—by then owned by Caledonian Coal Co—to Port Waratah.
 The aim was to alleviate the congestion of trains and wagons that was occurring at the busy wharves of The Dyke and The Basin, by rerouting the trains to those wharves via Port Waratah. instead of Wickham.
 More land was resumed by the government in 1913.

-The availability of coal and river frontage for wharves led to Port Waratah becoming a site of heavy industry, first for copper smelting and later as the site of the large BHP Newcastle steelworks.
+The availability of coal and river frontage for wharves led to Port Waratah becoming a site of heavy industry, first for copper smelting and later as the site of the large BHP Newcastle Steelworks.